taubman33/react-router/README.md

 export default Results
 ```

 We need to update the parent ( `App` ) component's state when `Results` renders.
-To accomplish this, let's create a method in `App` that sets `hasSearched` to false and then pass it down to `Results` via props:
+To accomplish this, let's create a method in `App` that sets `hasSearched` to false and then pass it down to `Results` via props...

 ```js
 // In App.js (inside of the App component)